mtacker/snowflake-demo/README.md

 # Platform Prototype for Managed use of Snowflake

 Demonstrating:
 - RBAC model fully fleshed out using Functional Roles.
-- 5 hypothetical databases to illustrate security across multiple teams (i.e. Functional Roles).
+- 5 hypothetical databases used to illustrate managed security across multiple teams (via Functional Roles).
 - Use of Github Actions and the Snowflake CLI for CI/CD - (evented by commits to branches).
-- Automated deployments to multiple Snowflake Accounts (DEV/QA/PRD) using Github Secrets.
+- Automated deployments to multiple Snowflake Accounts (dev/qa/prd) using Github Secrets.
 - Orchestration using Snowflake's new ```EXECUTE IMMEDIATE FROM``` feature.
 - Git Integration with Snowflake using a local stage.